underscoreio/essential-scala/src/pages/objects/classes.md

 All Scala methods and constructors support *keyword parameters* and *default parameter values*.

-Whenever we call a method or constructor, we can **use its parameter names as keywords** to specify them in whatever order we want:
+Whenever we call a method or constructor, we can **use parameter names as keywords** to specify the parameters in an arbitrary order:

 ~~~ scala
 scala> new Person(lastName = "Last", firstName="First")